 After becoming increasingly aware that only so much can be done for Black & Brown families when we focus on people’s immediate health needs, and not the conditions that cause them, Estevan personally saw a need to pivot to a career in public policy and dreamed of pursuing a career in DC.
 However, Estevan’s time at the LBJ School for Public Affairs overlapped with the 2016 election and increased open hostility towards immigrant families and people of color in the South, bringing the fight back home for Estevan.

-In his current role at the Austin Community Foundation, Estevan oversees the day-to-day operations of the Hispanic Impact Fund, which supports the economic security and advancement of Hispanic Central Texans through building race-forward community partnerships and collective impact investing.
+In his current role at the Austin Community Foundation, Estevan oversees the operations of the Hispanic Impact Fund, which supports the economic security and advancement of Hispanic Central Texans through building race-forward community partnerships and collective impact investing.

 In the community, Estevan is a proud member of the Austin Latino Coalition - currently charged with tackling and mitigating the disproportionate effects of COVID-19 for Latino communities in Austin - as well as a Board Member for the Association of Rice Alumni who focuses on ensuring a diverse, equitable, inclusive, and anti-racist Rice experience for current students and future alumni.